-Meanwhile, my wife and I started sleep-training our kids this weekend.
+Meanwhile, m partner and I started sleep-training our kids this weekend.
 It has been rough these past few nights, with the anguished, tormented wailing lasting for hours.
 And that’s just from us.
 The kids are even worse!
 Anyway, because of that, I don’t know how coherent I’ll be for this post.
 Everyone in our sector has been on edge lately, so I wrote the Nonprofit Serenity Prayer.
 Here it is below.
 May it be a beacon to you in the bleakest of times.

 The Nonprofit Serenity Prayer

 O Great and Loving Unicorn of Equity (GLUE), give me the strength to be the change I want to see and the resilience to continue my work.
 Bless me with the wisdom to appreciate the people and the world around me and help me to see light when there seems only darkness, so that I may be an instrument of peace and community.

 O Great Unicorn, move me away from fear and hesitance.
 Guard and renew my faith in humanity.
 Let me see the world as it could be, and let this vision guide me on days when the forces of hatred and injustice seem so much stronger than I can ever hope to be.
 Give me the courage to act, the patience to listen, the integrity to recognize my weaknesses, the grace to learn from my mistakes, and the humility to accept help from others.

-But, since I have you here, please fill my heart with compassion so that I do not shank people in the coming days and years.
+But, since I have you here, please fill my heart with compassion so that I do not strangle people in the coming days and years.
 Grant me the patience and the kindness to see the good in everyone, including most people on the internet.
 Let me be inquisitive in the face of cluelessness, serene in the face of mockery, assertive in the face of hostility, generous in the face of egotism, and forgiving in the face of ineptitude.